 So, is opening a pizzeria profitable?
-We hope that with our advice on how to optimise profitability for a pizzeria, you'll find that the answer is yes.
+We hope that with our advice on how to enhance pizzeria profitability, you'll find that the answer is yes.

-Don't hesitate to contact us if you would like to share another recommendation, or if you have another question about the budget to open a pizzeria.
+Don't hesitate to contact us if you would like to share another tip for optimising pizzeria profitability, or if you have any questions regarding the financial forecast of a pizzeria.